SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/ReferenceManual/Declarations.md

 Enumeration declarations have two basic forms and are declared using the `enum` keyword.
-The body of an enumeration declared using either form contains zero or more values---called *enumeration cases*--- and any number of declarations, including computed properties, instance methods, type methods, initializers, type aliases,
+The body of an enumeration declared using either form contains zero or more values --- called *enumeration cases* --- and any number of declarations, including computed properties, instance methods, type methods, initializers, type aliases,